Old Bedford River: Land drainage

 The Manea and Welney District Drainage Commissioners are now responsible for an area of 7665 acre, in which they maintain 25.5 mi of waterways and operate three pumpings stations.
 These are shown as Purls Bridge, Welches Dam and Glenhouse on their district plan.
 Purls Bridge pumping station is located downstream of Purls Bridge farm, and consists of an Allen-Gwynnes electric pump in a small brick building, installed some time after 1975.
 Details of the Welches Dam pumping station are less clear, as there was a diesel engine and pump in a wooden building at Old Mill Drove from the 1920s, but this became disused around 1975.
 The pumping station is shown at Old Mill Drove.

 Two further pumping stations at Cock Fen and Upwell Fen are operated by Upwell Internal Drainage Board.
-This district was created by Act of Parliament in 1801, and consisted of two parts, on either side of Popham's Eau.
+This district was created by an act of Parliament in 1801, and consisted of two parts, on either side of Popham's Eau.
 It covers an area of 11978 acre and the board manage 45 mi of watercourses and operate five pumping stations.
 Nordelph pumping station discharges into Popham's Eau, while Padgets Corner and Bedlam Bridge pumping stations discharge into the Sixteen Foot Drain, part of the Middle Level system.
 Cock Fen pumping station was built in 1975, after it became impossible to drain the area by gravity to the north or west.
 The rectangular brick building houses diesel pumps.
 The final pumping station is on the right bank of the Old Bedford River.
-Lake Farm pumping station is a small, privately-owned installation, which drains a small part of the Ouse Washes.
+Lake Farm pumping station is a small, privately owned installation, which drains a small part of the Ouse Washes.